Kavyapriyakp/Air-Pollution-Prediction---Environmental-Hydrology-for-Data-Science/README.md

 ## Problem Statement
 <div align="justify">
-  Impact of COVID-19 on AQI in India
+Causes of air pollution in India and finding the most affected areas and
-FINDING OUT CAUSES OF POLLUTION
 Where to deploy resources in India to combat air pollution?
 </div>